-If you or a loved one were recently injured in a bus accident, the lawyers at Briggs & Briggs are here to help.
+If you or a loved one were recently injured in a bus accident, the Lakewood injury lawyers at The Law Offices of Briggs & Briggs are here to help.
 Sometimes the cheapest or most convenient way to get from point A to point B is to ride a bus.
 But while buses serve an essential purpose for schoolchildren and adults alike, they also come with an inherent risk.
 Anyone who rides a bus is putting their life in the hands of a driver whom they likely do not know.
 Most bus drivers are careful and experienced, but for those who are not, the massive vehicle they are handling can become a death trap for passengers inside and a hazard to other drivers on the road.

-At Briggs & Briggs, our Lakewood bus accident attorneys believe that negligent bus drivers and companies should pay for the injuries they cause.
+At The Law Offices of Briggs & Briggs, our Lakewood bus accident attorneys believe that negligent bus drivers and companies should pay for the injuries they cause.
 If you or someone you love has been injured in a bus accident, our experienced personal injury attorneys are here to help.
 We are happy to serve bus accident victims in Lakewood, Tacoma, Olympia, Puyallup, Chehalis, and Bremerton.
 We will handle your case with care and fight aggressively to help you win the compensation you need and deserve.
 Contact us at (253) 588-6696 to learn more about how our lawyers can help you through this challenging time.

 Causes of Bus Accidents

 With their huge size and a large number of passengers, buses have a lot more going on inside them than most cars do.
 With these additional concerns come additional hazards.
 Here are some of the common causes of bus accidents:

 - Driver distraction: Bus passengers can be unpredictable, whether they are children or adults.
 Loud or unruly passengers or arguments between multiple passengers can sometimes distract drivers, who then divert their attention from the road and risk colliding with someone or something.